telerik/winforms-docs/map/features/legend.md

 # Legend

 The __RadMap__ control introduces the __MapLegendElement__ object.
-It allows you to display a legend for a particular layer inside the control.
+It allows displaying a legend for a particular layer inside the control.

 >caption Figure 1: Map Legend